-Daveda Karanas is a winner of the 2008 Metropolitan Opera National Council Auditions.
-She has also received an encouragement award from the George London Foundation in 2009.
-She was an international semi-finalist in the 2007 Neue Stimmen Competition, a recipient of the 2006 Encouragement Award at the Marilyn Horne Foundation Competition, and grand prizewinner of the 2005 Arizona Opera League Competition.
+Ms. Karanas is a Grand Finals Winner of the Metropolitan Opera National Council Auditions.
+She also received an Encouragement Award from the George London Foundation, was an International Semi-Finalist in the Neue Stimmen Competition, an Encouragement Award recipient at the Marilyn Horne Foundation Competition, and Grand Prize Winner of the Arizona Opera League Competition.

 She is a graduate of the prestigious Adler Fellowship Program at San Francisco Opera.
 Ms. Karanas further trained at esteemed institutions including Merola Opera Program, Music Academy of the West, Chicago Opera Theater, and Boston University Opera Institute.
 Ms. Karanas is a graduate of Arizona State University and Southeastern Louisiana University.